You’re there finally.

 From here you can customize each email and set the trigger and interval for each email after the first email sent.

-In my upcoming course, Ready Set MailChimp for Bloggers, I go in-depth on creating an automated campaign and how to connect your automated campaign to your freebie.
+In my course, Ready Set MailChimp for Bloggers, I go in-depth on creating an automated campaign and how to connect your automated campaign to your freebie.

 This means, if you want someone to go into a welcome series or a mini funnel to educate and inform your new subscribers of your new product AFTER they get your freebie, you have to connect the two.